-Is it worse to be tortured with authorization or without it?
+Is it worse to be tortured with authorisation or without it?
 This is the question Ahmed Rabbani was left with after his horrific ordeal at the hands of the CIA’s torturers.

 He was subjected to “enhanced interrogation techniques” (a troubling euphemism for torture) without official “authorisation” – a fact confirmed by the Senate CIA Torture Report, but never explained.
 For most, this treatment was sanctioned by CIA headquarters.
 But not for Ahmed.